RachelFurlong-dev/Unit3-milestone-project/README.md

     - As a Returning Visitor, I want to be able to update my profile
     - As a Frequent User I want to be able to upload my best houseplant images and information and display them on my profile.
     - As a Frequent User, I want to be able to update my records and delete images I don’t want on my profile.

+## Design
+- Colour scheme
+    - The main colours used in the app are Green, Grey and black
+- Typography
+    - Inter is the font family used across the app with sans-serif as a fall-back font.
+Inter is a variable font with 9 weights specifically designed for computer screens by Rasmus Andersson.
+Inter is a free and open source font available via Google Fonts.
+- Wireframes